Integrations

 | Confluence | Pages and spaces |

-| Google Docs | Documents |
+| Google Drive | Files, folders, and documents |

 Connect an integration

-Section titled “Connect an integration”- Go to Settings > Integrations in your EkLine dashboard
+Section titled “Connect an integration”- Go to Settings > Integrations in your EkLine dashboard.

-- Find the integration you want to connect
+- Find the integration you want to connect.

 - The integration is now available in all Docs Agent sessions.